Nicfang/Cosmetic-Allergy-Analysis/README.md

-# Cosmetic-Allergy-Analysis
+# Cosmetic-Reaction-Analysis
-Implementation of the paper "Advancing cosmetic allergy risk prediction and allergens detection in the big data era by machine learning".
+Implementation of the paper "Cosmetics meet big data - machine learning for adverse reaction prediction and causative ingredient identification".

 The full code will be uploaded after the paper has been reviewed.